 The Walls Are Closing In: There's a visually similar scene, as Mr. Incredible races to get out from between two closing walls of lava.

 Wasn't That Fun?: Invoked after their winnebago drops from a crushing altitude, lands on a crowded interstate, takes out half a dozen other cars, somersaults down the road, and stops in a vacant parking spot...

 Mr. Incredible: Everyone okay back there?
 Violet: Super-duper, dad!
 Dash: Let's do that again!

-Weight Woe: Elastigirl.
-She isn't a big fan of her butt.
+Weight Woe: Elastigirl isn't a big fan of her butt.

 We Will Meet Again: "This isn't the end of it!
 I will get your son eventually!
 I'll get your son!"
 Bob promptly throws his car at Syndrome's plane.

 When the supers are forced into retirement, the existing villains seem to disappear as well, and it's never explained what happened to them.
-It may be that the government did keep some of the supers fighting the good fight without the flashy codenames and costumes... just not the easily recognizable headliners like Mr. Incredible, of course.
-Or the military could take over.
+It may be that the government did keep some of the supers fighting the good fight without the flashy codenames and costumes... just not the easily recognizable headliners like Mr. Incredible or the military could take over.
 There was at least one fan fiction that explored that mouse, suggesting that at least some of the old villains joined the private sector.

 Mirage disappears from the story after helping the family escape from Syndrome's lair.
-A recent issue of the comic book reveals she's working with the Agency that monitors the superheroes.
+An issue of the comic book reveals she's working with the Agency that monitors the superheroes.

 Women Are Wiser: On the whole, Helen acclimatises to civilian life much better than Bob does.
 She's also more concerned for her family overall, while Bob's yearning for the Glory Days — although understandable — leads him to act in a rather isolated, neglectful and self-centred fashion at times.